kevinhuads/nlp-transcript-intelligence/README.md

 - **Tesseract OCR**
   Required by `pytesseract` for running OCR on frames.

-Make sure both are installed and accessible in your `PATH`.
+Make sure both are installed and accessible in the `PATH`.

 ---